 To clarify, arroz means rice and feijão means bean.
 They’re prepared separately and served together, often with an omelet or chicken with onions and even a simple, but enjoyable tomato/lettuce salad.

 Many times, the beans have a hearty, thick broth.
-While the rice is prepared with onions, garlic, and salt, and I can guarantee you it is palatable.
+While the rice is prepared with onions, garlic, and salt, and I can guarantee you it is tasty.

 9. Moqueca, Brazilian fish stew